pvasek/kudu-wiki/Make-sure-site-correctly-deploys-locally.md

 The simplest way to detect this type of issues early on is to test your deployment locally.
 You can use the following steps to do that:

+- First completely clean your repository to make sure it has no files other than what's committed (you can do this by running `git clean -dxf`).
+Or you can use a fresh clone, which will guarantee it's clean.
 - In VS, right click on your Project and choose 'Publish...'
 - In the drop down, choose 'New Profile' and call it something like 'local publish'
 - In the Publish Method drop down, choose 'File System', and pick a target location, e.g. `c:\mysite`